 Storage of Time/Date Values

-Datameer stores and calculates dates as UNIX Time.
+Datameer stores and calculates dates as UNIX Time and uses the 1900 date system.
 Dates are converted into milliseconds (returning the difference between the current time and midnight, January 1, 1970 UTC).

 |Date||Unix Time Conversion|

 |Jan 1,1970 00:00:01||1|